AcademySoftwareFoundation/OpenColorIO/docs/guides/using_ocio/tool_overview.rst

     $ ocioarchive --extract myarchive.ocioz

 The --list option may be used to see the contents of a .ocioz file.

+Note: Archive files generated on Windows machines in OCIO 2.4 or earlier should be regenerated in OCIO 2.5 or higher due to a bug in the third-party library being used.

 .. _overview-ociocheck: